Two-Chapter Excerpt from Erik's Revelation

 Not that he wanted to talk to Gina right now.
 She was the reason he was even in this mess.
-She was the one who’d suggested he order an ancestry report.
-Then again, that’s what he got for hanging out at Grizz’s afterhours.
+She was the one who’d suggested he order a DNA test.
+Then again, that’s what he got for hanging out at Grizz’s after-hours.
 Gina was a great listener, so he’d said more than he meant to after having a few too many.

-Erik leaned against the rough wood railing, watching the horse trainer lead a golden-yellow palomino around the muddy ring.
+Erik leaned against the rough wooden railing, watching the horse trainer lead a golden-yellow palomino around the muddy ring.
 He tried to ignore Gina’s glare, but she was waiting for an answer, he knew.
-Every few minutes or so she’d just stare up at him.
+Every few minutes or so, she’d just stare up at him.

 He knocked one of his boots against the fencepost, kicking off mud and anything else he might have stepped on after they’d left his truck.
 “I don’t want to talk about it, Gina.”

 “Come on, Erik.
 You’re the least sullen Belgarde I know.
 I expect moody dispositions from Sam and Alex, even Vince and Daire, but not you.
 Your not wanting to talk about the results of the test means you discovered something…something you don’t want to talk about.
 But you have to spill to someone, so spill to me.
 I have wide shoulders.”

 He leaned back, glanced from shoulder to shoulder.
 “I’ve noticed.”
 The lighthearted remark earned him a playful smack on the arm.

 Gina planted a hand on her hip.
 “Hey… It’s fall.
 Nothing but sweatshirts and jackets from here until May, so why not put on a few pounds?
 It’s not like anyone’s going to see me naked.”